 Buyers take for granted that if you are selling your home, it’s basic systems are functioning properly.
 They assume the roof doesn’t leak and the air conditioning and plumbing work.

-That’s not to say that granite counters don’t pay off; kitchen and bathroom remodels continue to be two of the best investments you can make in your house.
+That’s not to say that granite counters and steam showers don’t pay off; kitchen and bathroom remodels continue to be two of the best investments you can make in your house.
 These are the rooms that new home builders focus on, so if your home is older, doing a well done remodel in these rooms will grab buyer’s attention as they tour your home.

 If you’re thinking about sinking some money into home improvement projects this year, keep a few things in mind.
 What you’ll get back on your investment depends on the value of your house, the value of houses in your immediate neighborhood, the housing market where you live, how soon you sell after making improvements, and the quality of the project itself.
 For instance, it does not make sense to update your kitchen if your house is the only house in the neighborhood with just one bathroom.